 In this Policy we use the terms “we”, “us”, and “our” (and other similar terms) to refer to Lyons Davidson; we act as a data controller responsible for your personal data.

 Lyons Davidson and Lyons Davidson Solicitors are the trading names of Lyons Davidson Limited, a company registered in England & Wales (company no. 7592441).
 Our registered office is at 43 Queen Square, Bristol, BS1 4QP.

 Lyons Davidson Scotland is a trading name of Lyons Davidson Scotland LLP, an associated practice of Lyons Davidson.
 Lyons Davidson Scotland LLP is a limited liability partnership registered in Scotland (registration no. SO302969).
 The registered office is at Enterprise House, 34 Earl Grey Street, Edinburgh EH3 9BN.

 Personal data means any information about you from which you can be identified.
-The personal data we collect depends on the nature of the services we are providing but can include:
+Personal data collected by Lyons Davidson will be limited only to what is necessary dependent upon the nature of the services we are providing but can include:

 In certain circumstances, we may collect certain “special category data”, which is data relating to ethnicity, race, religious beliefs, trade union membership, previous convictions and data concerning health (including disabilities).

 We will collect personal data about you by various means, including: